Introduction to Arithmetic Groups: is finitely presented Γ is finitely presented

+\begin{defns} Let $\Lambda$ be a group. \noprelistbreak \begin{enumerate} \item $\Lambda$ is \defit[finitely!generated]{finitely generated} it has a finite generating set.
+That is, there is a finite subset of~$\Lambda$ that is not contained in any proper subgroup of~$\Lambda$. \item $\Lambda$ is \defit[finitely!presented]{finitely presented} it has a presentation with only finitely many generators and finitely many relations.
+In other words, there exist: \begin{itemize} \item a finitely generated free group~$F$, \item a surjective homomorphism $\phi \colon F \to \Lambda$, and \item a finite subset~$R$ of the kernel of~$\phi$, \end{itemize} such that $\ker\phi$ is the smallest \emph{normal} subgroup of~$F$ that contains~$R$. \end{enumerate} It is easy to see that every finitely presented group is finitely generated.
+However, the converse is not true. \end{defns}

 In this section, we describe the proof that $\Gamma$ is finitely presented.
-For the case where $\Gamma \backslash G$ is compact, this follows from the fact that the fundamental group of any compact manifold is finitely presented.
+Much like the usual proof that the fundamental group of any compact manifold is finitely presented, it is based on the existence of a nice set that is close to being a fundamental domain for the action of~$\Gamma$ on~$G$.